cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-Take a second here and sign up for an api key.
-Use a real email address, they'll email you an API key.
+If you haven't already, sign up for an API key now.

 Getting a Walk Score